The Price Of Quality!

 Conforms to breed standards

 We specifically breed for babydoll faces.
 A babydoll face has a short snout, large eyes with dark pigment.
 This feature makes the dog look cutier and is more pleasing to the eye.
 Those big eyes, short nose and dark pigment is what is winning in the ring for show.
 These features in combination is very rare to find.
 That's why a Maltese with these features is called a top tier Maltese.

 This is not the time to hunt for a bargain.
 Your new puppy will be a member of your family for his lifetime, so you'll want to make a wise investment.

-The cost of a Maltese Angel Baby starts at $2,500.
-The price varies based on time needed by puppy to thrive, conformity to breed standards, pigmentation and sixe.
+The cost of a Maltese Angel Baby is $2,500 + depending on size, conformity to breed standards & the amount of care needed to thrive.
 The price is the same for a Male or a Female (Breeding rights are not given)

 You can expect to receive a HEALTHY, happy, well-bred, well-raised, well-socialized puppy for its age.

 We do accept PayPal that offers 6 months same as cash

 What to expect after you put money down for a puppy with us?

 Information and tips for caring for your new puppy

 Ongoing access to me for anything I can help you with